 The Company has an Internal Control System commensurate with the size scale andcomplexity of its operations.
 The scope of work includes review of process forsafeguarding the assets of the Company review of operational efficiency effectiveness ofsystems and processes and assessing the internal control strengths in all areas.

 In pursuance of the provision of Section 135 of the Companies Act 2013 the CSRprovisions were not applicable to the Company.

-Pursuant to Section 204 of Companies Act 2013 and the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 your Directors had appointed Ms. SweetySharma Practicing Company Secretary as Secretarial Auditor to conduct the SecretarialAudit for the financial year 2016-17.
-The Secretarial Audit Report for the financial yearended 31st March 2017 is annexed herewith.
+Pursuant to Section 204 of Companies Act 2013 and the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 your Directors have appointed Ms. IshaBothra Practicing Company Secretary as Secretarial Auditor to conduct the SecretarialAudit for the financial year 2017-18.
+The Secretarial Audit Report for the financial yearended 31st March 2018 is annexed herewith.

 18. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS ANDOUTGO

 The particulars of conservation of energy and technology absorption as required underSection 134(3)(m) of the Companies Act 2013 read with the Companies (Accounts) Rules2014 are not applicable to the Company.